nbswords/taichi-mlp/README.md

 * Progress bar by [alive-progress](https://github.com/rsalmei/alive-progress)
 * Animation of taichi graph plotting

-## Useage
+## Usege

 run `python ./taichi.py`

-Default is not displaying the animation
+Default is not displaying the animation.
 Set the parameter `anim` in the `taichi.py` to `1` to show the animation.

 ## issue